 Not only can a dirty vape tank impact the efficiency of your device, but you may have lingering flavor from your last juice or herbs that affects the taste of your new session.

-As it relates to herb vaporizers, these don’t have tanks but rather a heating chamber that can also become dirty or coated with resins over time.
+As it relates to tankless vaporizers like the Loto Legend, the heating chamber can also become dirty or coated with resins over time.

 The good news is that most tanks are easy to clean, as are heating chambers.
 Follow the steps below to clean your tank, keep your device running like brand new, and get the most out of each vaping session.